robomq/robomq.io/docs/MQTT.md

 ```

 ### Consumer
-The same as producer, consumer needs to connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker and start loop.
+The same as producer, consumer needs to connect to the <a href="https://www.robomq.io" target="_blank">RoboMQ</a> broker and start loop.
 Not as the producer, this consumer loops forever.

 ```python
 client.loop_forever()